johnwanng/sqlalchemy-challenge/README.md

 4. Open the climate_starter.ipynb file and it contains python, sqlalchemy and matplotlib codes that perform the various analysis and ploting result.

 5. Open the app.py file and it contains Flask API based routine.

+6. Open the bonus.ipynb file and it contains two additional temperature analysis with their results and charts plotted.